BaconSoap/scripts/README.md

 # BaconSoap/Scripts

-Collection of scripts on my computers that are small enough that they don't deserver their own repos.
+Collection of scripts on my computers that are small enough that they don't deserve their own repos.

 ## Scripts